eudelvigio/recruitment-challenges/3.TransactionProcessor/readme.md

+# Tasks comments

+- Have a look to the code.
+Do you miss any class?

+After having a look to the code, the principal class I miss is a model class, making easier to work with repetitive similar data, as transactions are.
+It simplifies validation work, and make sure the properties we are checking exists, while no other data is necessary for the processor

+---

 # Transactions Processor

 We want to develop a new transactions processor library to complete online payments. **TransactionProcessor.js** file contains the code scaffolding of our new payments engine.